Skip to main content

 In Illinois, the water table generally occurs within 20 feet from ground surface.
 Below this depth, aquifer materials are generally saturated and capable of yielding water to a well.
 Sand and gravel greater than 5 feet thick, sandstone greater than 10 feet thick and fractured carbonates (limestone and dolomite) greater than 20 feet thick are considered to be aquifer materials.
 Loess, glacial till, shale, and non-fractured carbonate rocks have relatively low hydraulic conductivities and generally will not provide a sufficient volume of water to a drilled well and are not considered aquifer materials.

-In 1995, the IDOA contracted with the ISGS and the ISWS to construct a statewide dedicated groundwater monitoring well network for use with future pesticide management plans.
+In 1995, the IDOA contracted with the Illinois State Geological Survey (ISGS) and the Illinois State Water Survey (ISWS) to construct a statewide dedicated groundwater monitoring well network for use with future pesticide management plans.
 The monitoring well network is designed to provide statistically reliable estimates on the occurrence of selected pesticides in groundwater within shallow aquifers (depth to the top of aquifer material less than 50 feet below land surface) in areas of corn and soybean production.
 Occurrence is defined as the presence of a specific pesticide at a concentration above the MRL.

 The network was designed to determine the regional impacts of pesticide leaching from non-point sources, not the impacts of site-specific point sources.
 The network is not a research program, but a tool for the management of pesticides in Illinois.
 Consequently, the pesticides selected as analytes are those with high use in Illinois that were previously detected in groundwater in Illinois or other Midwestern states.
 Also reflecting the management tool approach is the decision to set MRLs at a maximum of 5 percent of the groundwater reference value when possible, but not to expend limited laboratory resources on determining the presence of pesticides at very low concentrations.
 The monitoring well network and the IDOA's pesticide laboratory operate in compliance with U.S. EPA-approved quality assurance project plans.